kakush30/Project-7-AB-Test/README.md

 Net Conversion: The Net Conversion definitionis the number of users who enrolled for the Free Trial and make their first payment to the number of users who clicked the start free trial button.
 There is no statistically change in it

 My recommendations on this is that the Gross Conversion actually showing positive results and frustrated students left because they dont have enough time.
 In Net Conversion there is no statistically significant change, but confidence intervel does include the negative of the practical significance boundary.
 There is possibility that the number went down to an amount that matter to bussiness.
+So, launching the project not going to be helpful.

 ## Follow-Up Experiment